jakob-wirbel/jakob-wirbel.github.io/_pages/cv.md

 {% include base_path %}

-- _Since September 2017_
+- _Since September 2022_
-Ph.D candidate in the [Zeller group](https://www.embl.de/research/units/scb/zeller/)
-at EMBL
+Postdoctoral fellow at the Stanford University School of Medicine in the group of [Ami Bhatt](https://www.bhattlab.com/)

+- _September 2017 - May 2022_
+Dr. rer. nat.
+[German equivalent of a Ph.D.] at the European Molecular Biology Laboratory in Heidelberg in the group of [Georg Zeller](https://www.embl.de/research/units/scb/zeller/)

 - _October 2014 - July 2017_
 M.S. in Molecular Biotechnology, University of Heidelberg